Intel 8080: Input output port space

 The 8080 supports 256 input/output (I/O) ports, accessed via dedicated I/O instructions taking port addresses as operands.
+Generating the control signals for selecting between RAM and I/O is usually aided by a support chip (8212 or 8228).
 This I/O mapping scheme is regarded as an advantage, as it frees up the processor's limited address space.
 Many CPU architectures instead use so-called memory-mapped I/O (MMIO), in which a common address space is used for both RAM and peripheral chips.
 This removes the need for dedicated I/O instructions, although a drawback in such designs may be that special hardware must be used to insert wait states, as peripherals are often slower than memory.
-However, in some simple 8080 computers, I/O is indeed addressed as if they were memory cells, "memory-mapped", leaving the I/O commands unused.
+In some simple 8080 computers, however, I/O is indeed addressed as if they were memory cells, "memory-mapped", leaving the I/O commands unused.
 I/O addressing can also sometimes employ the fact that the processor outputs the same 8-bit port address to both the lower and the higher address byte (i.e., IN 05h would put the address 0505h on the 16-bit address bus).
 Similar I/O-port schemes are used in the backward-compatible Zilog Z80 and Intel 8085, and the closely related x86 microprocessor families.